-Students possessing electronic devices assume full risk and responsibility for lost, damaged, or stolen equipment.
+Students bringing personal cell phones to school grounds assume full risk and responsibility for lost, damaged, or stolen equipment.

 3.4 Care of Chromebooks

 Misuse of Chromebooks will result in disciplinary action.
 The following is considered misuse:

 - Games without teacher permission - Any sites not pertinent to the learning activity - Misuse of email (bullying, chatting, non-educational use) - Physical misuse/abuse in anyway - Touching or handling of others' Chromebook without permission - Not charged or not brought to school - Any violation of the "Acceptable Use Policy" - Any other behavior deemed inappropriate by staff.